 You’ll be able to think more clearly if your brain is adequately hydrated.
 Studies have shown that mild dehydration, from basic daily physical activity, can amount to 1 to 3% loss of fluid.
 This is enough to impact on your ability to concentrate and get things right.

-Mild dehydration can also effect your mood, increasing levels of anxiety as well as fatigue.
+Mild dehydration can also affect your mood, increasing levels of anxiety as well as fatigue.
 This can be happening to you and you don’t even know it.

 Reduce the chance of a headache.